SantiagoSalazarPavajeau/learn-blog/_posts/2020-06-08-hoisting_variables_in_javascript.markdown

 ## Block Context

-As with the above examples declaring variables with **var** has a suboptimal behavior regarding block scope, in fact, **var** variables do not have block scope at all.
+When we look at declaring variables with **var** we also find that they do not have block scope at all.
 If you analyze the code below, the expected normal scope behavior would be that the variables inside the if statement could not be accessed outside its block.
 This happens as expected when we use **let** and **const**.
-However, as we see the value of *a* is changed on by the block so this block does not create a limited scope or context for *a*.
+However, as we see the value of *a* is changed by the block so this block does not create a limited scope or context for *a*.

 ```
 function variables(){